0x192/Bash-Android-Debloater/README.md

 ## How to use it :
 - **Read the [FAQ](https://gitlab.com/W1nst0n/universal-android-debloater/-/wikis/FAQ) !!**
+- Enable *Developer Options* on your smartphone.
+- Turn on *USB Debugging*.

 ### LINUX
 - Install *Android plateform tools* with your package manager :